nickeblewis/nicklewis-net-8/web/content/blog/article-planner.md

 - planning
 ---

+# Articles/Tutorials/Explanations

+## For the client
+The following articles serve as explanations of what I do and how such things could be of interest to clients current and future

+### Let us build a custom dashboard for your data
+An article and demo project that illustrates how to leverage data from a popular platform via it's API

+## For the developer
+The following articles are aimed at other devs and these should be part of a subscription based service
+- Potential for substack material

+### Building a platform with Laravel and Vue
+- Follow my progress as I build an online teaching platform using laravel and vue
+- I have decided to build a platform for delivering my own online courses, first of all I need to build the platform itself and then later on feed it with lessons!
+How should I tackle such an endeavour?
+I decided to diarise the process, to track it's progress and to share a few useful lessons along the way
+- The site will be known as "headforcode"
+- Speccing out what the site needs to achieve
+- What do I need to host this with?
+- Setting up my dev environment to work with Laravel
+- Why use Laravel and not something else?
+What are the alternatives?
+What are the costs?

 # Write52

 Think of 52 headings I could jot down and then build articles for them during the year ahead